1414C/jiffy/README.md

 ### What if more complex relationships are required?

 At the moment the generator only supports HasOne, HasMany and BelongsTo relations, as in practice these tend to be the most widely used.
 The generated code can be extended to accomodate additional relationships and joins if need be.
 There is a tentative plan to support more complex relations in the generator in the future.
+Most of the supporting code is in place, but the controller_rel templates would need to be enhanced to support it.
+In the meanitime, a combination of foreign-feys and static filters can be employed as an alternative to formally defined relationships in cases where the entity-id model is not sufficient.

 <br/>